Wills and Estate Planning Attorneys Bergen County, NJ

 Fort Lee Power of Attorney and Healthcare Directive Lawyers

 It is important to understand that many power of attorney agreements or terms therein do no take immediate effect.
-It is possible for you to draft terms in such a way that power of attorney is granted only when a doctor signs off that you are no longer physically and/or mentally capable of making your own decisions.
+It is possible for you to draft terms in such a way that a power of attorney is granted only when a doctor signs off that you are no longer physically and/or mentally capable of making your own decisions.
 A durable power of attorney takes effect immediately, regardless of your mental state.
 A springing durable power of attorney will only be legally enforceable once a medical doctor has determined that you are legally and medically incapacitated.

 Contact our Hackensack Wills and Estate Planning Attorneys Today